The Best Time to Travel to Iceland and Rent a Campervan

 Which Season Are the Most Music Festivals in Iceland?

 If you're traveling to Iceland and are looking into visiting some local music festivals, then your best bet is to visit in the summer.
 This is when the Secret Solstice Festival is on in Reykjavik, one of the highlights of the summer.
-There are also plenty of smaller, local festivals around the country as Icelanders look for any excuse to spend time outside in the fairer weather.
+Plenty of smaller, local festivals around the country as Icelanders look for any excuse to spend time outside in the fairer weather.

 Read more